On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions or Replications

 \subsection{Information Rates for the BRC}

 In this subsection, we will consider information rates for the BRC, i.e., $\p{d} = 0, \p{r} = p$.
 As in the previous subsection, we will consider i.u.d. and symmetric first-order Markov inputs.
 For the BRC, the $\mcl{Z}$ process is non-decreasing.
 Moreover, when it increases, the increment is at most $1$ at each time instant.
 This simplifies the evaluation of information rates and we will, in fact, be able to write exact expressions for the Markov-$1$ rates, as will be shown shortly.
-In this case, even when the input is i.u.d., the term

-in the normalized version of Equation \eqref{eq_ixy}.
-Hence the expression for the information rate in Proposition \ref{prop_irdrc} will prove to be more useful in this subsection.